danielrcollins1/OED-Expanded/x-campaign-material.md

 ### Movement

 Movement across the wilderness is measured in move points per day.
 A typical creature has 3 movement points, double for flying creatures.
-This abstraction assumes daylight travel, along with occasional breaks, foraging, investigation, and trailblazing.
+This abstraction assumes daylight travel, along with occasional breaks, foraging, looking about, and trailblazing.
 For other creature types, divide their movement rate in feet by 20 (or movement in table inches by 4).
 Groups of 100+ suffer a -1 penalty; groups of 1000+ a suffer -2 penalty to their base move points (to a minimum of 1).

 ### Terrain Difficulty